vlwkaos/simply-monorepo/README.md

 Simple opinionated preconfigured monorepo template.

-Uses pnpm workspace and has added utility scripts to handle various monorepo such and such.
+This template utilzes `pnpm workspace` and utility scripts to handle various monorepo such and such.

 ## Directory Structure